 Being a small town, Lamar does not have a public transit system used by locals to get to and from work.

-The percentage of people in Lamar with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.56% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Lamar is quite a bit lower than the national average among all cities of 21.84%: just 10.56% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Lamar in 2022 was $18,916, which is low income relative to Oklahoma and the nation.
 This equates to an annual income of $75,664 for a family of four.
 However, Lamar contains both very wealthy and poor people as well.